gokul-prathap-git/DSAIRPFeb25/session_35.md

     - A tree like diagram that records the sequences of merges or splits

 ## Divisive Hierarchical Clustering
-- Starts from one big cluster and splits
+- Starts from one big cluster and then splits